COM 623, Strategic Organizational Communication

 Success in this course means you will:

-Your final grade will be based on weekly writing, class participation, a midterm exam, a term paper and in-class presentations including a book review of a general org com textbook.
+Your final grade will be based on class participation including weekly discussion and quizzes on readings, an open-book midterm exam, a term paper, and in-class presentations.

 Final Grade Requirements